evincarofautumn/kitten/README.md

 # Overview

 **Kitten** is a minimalistic, dynamically typed, concatenative programming language intended primarily for Web development.
-It is inspired by the Cat programming language.
+(This is an in-progress implementation of that language.)
+Kitten is inspired by the Cat programming language.
 The Kitten compiler (`kitten`) compiles Kitten programs into C, which can be compiled and linked against the Kitten runtime library (`libkitten`) to produce a standalone executable.
 Thus a Kitten program can be built anywhere you can find a C compiler, making it ideal for shared hosts, where installing development tools may not be possible.
-Kitten also includes a standard prelude of definitions to make your development life easier.
+Kitten will eventually come with a standard prelude of definitions to make your development life easier.
+To build the compiler, you need GHC and Parsec; the runtime, GCC.
+Just download the sources and run `make` with your fingers crossed.
+The sources also include a shell script named `kittenc` that you can use to compile a Kitten program `meow.kitten` into an executable named `meow`.

 Kitten has three built-in types: